 Survival rates vary significantly; favorable factors include

-If many factors are favorable (eg, VF is witnessed in an ICU or emergency department), about 40% of patients survive to hospital discharge.
-Overall, in-hospital arrest (VT/VF and asystole/PEA) survival is about 25%.
+If many factors are favorable (eg, VF is witnessed in an intensive care unit or emergency department), 50% of adults with inpatient cardiac arrest may survive to hospital discharge.
+Overall, survival to hospital discharge in patients experiencing in-hospital arrest varies from 25 to 50%.

 Only about 10% of all cardiac arrest survivors have good neurologic function, defined as minimal to moderate cerebral disability with ability to perform the majority of activities of daily living independently, at hospital discharge.

 Rapid intervention is essential.

 Cardiopulmonary resuscitation ( CPR Cardiopulmonary Resuscitation (CPR) in Adults Cardiopulmonary resuscitation (CPR) is an organized, sequential response to cardiac arrest, including Recognition of absent breathing and circulation Basic life support with chest compressions... read more ) is an organized, sequential response to cardiac arrest; rapid initiation of uninterrupted chest compressions ("push hard and push fast") and early defibrillation of patients who are in VF or VT (more commonly adults) are the keys to success in achieving return of spontaneous circulation (ROSC).
 Based on recent data, the 2020 AHA guidelines for treatment of cardiac arrest also advise rapid administration of a first dose of epinephrine for patients who have nonshockable rhythms.

 Primary causes must be promptly treated.
 If no treatable conditions are present but cardiac motion is detected or pulses are detected by Doppler, severe circulatory shock is identified, and IV fluid (eg, 1 L 0.9% saline, whole blood, or a combination for blood loss) is given.
 If response to IV fluid is inadequate, most clinicians give one or more vasopressor drugs (eg, norepinephrine, epinephrine, dopamine, vasopressin); however, there is no firm proof that ongoing vasopressor administration during cardiac arrest improves survival.